golang/vscode-go/docs/tools.md

 * [`goimports`], which applies the default `gofmt` style and organizes imports, but without the behavior of filling in default return values
 * [`gofmt`] only formats the file, without import organization or filling in return values
 * [`goformat`] is a configurable version of [`gofmt`]

+Unsupported formatters by the extension can also be used with the [`"go.formatAlternateTool"`](settings.md#go.formatAlternateTool) setting.

 ### Diagnostics